live-wire/journal/README.md

 > "We must run as fast as we can, just to stay in place." - Lewis Carrol

 ---
+`Apr 07, 2021`
+#### Apache Lucene
+- Index on documents for efficient searching.
+- Information Retrieval on steroids.
+- Document -> tokens -> inverted index.
+- Tokenizing = splitting by whitespace.
+- Inverted index = frequency of words, document list.
+    - such an index created from 3 documents
+    - Indexed (merged)
+    - Then the group of 3 is merged to a bigger 9 index.
+    - Useful for time series.
+(Newer documents are in a faster index).

+---
+`Mar 31, 2021`
+#### Kth Largest Number
+- Heapq has a function nlargest for the same.
+- Another approach is an algorithm called quickselect.
+(Works just like quicksort).
+    + Select a pivot, fix its position.
+        * Move pivot element to right.
+        * Iterate over remaining elements from left to right moving any smaller elements to the left and incrmenting potential pivot index.
+        * Swap right with pivot index.
+    + Once the fixed position is the same as the nth largest index, return!
+    + Complexity worst case = O(Nlog(N)), Average case = O(N)

+---
+`Mar 31, 2021`
+#### Helm X Kubernetes Operators
+- Helm project has gained considerable popularity as it solves one of the key problems that enterprises face — creating custom YAMLs for deploying the same application workload with different settings, or deploying it in different environments (dev/test/prod).
+- Operators use the kubernetes Custom resource and Controller pattern --> which uses a reconcilliation loop (You always strive to be in the target state).
+Its API is set towards running stateful application workloads natively on Kubernetes.
+    - Once deployed, new Custom Resources (e.g. Mysql, Cassandra, etc.) are available to the end users similar to built-in Resources (e.g. Pod, Service, etc.).
+- As an Operator developer, it is tremendously useful for your users if you create Helm chart for its deployment.
+Soo, they go hand in hand and not vs.

+---
 `Mar 29, 2021`
 #### Itertools permutations, combinations
 - When you want to also use elements that were not a part of the permutation, there is a neat trick to get them: Thanks to Stefan Poochman: